Safe, Learning-Based MPC for Highway Driving under Lane-Change Uncertainty: A Distributionally Robust Approach: Conclusion and future work

 \subsubsection{Methodological}

-\paragraph{Observers and parameter estimation} In the case where observations are made from continuous data (state or output measurements), with or without additive noise, an important question is how to determine the most likely mode to explain such an observation.
-This is particularly challenging in the case of nonlinear dynamics and additive measurement noise \cite{schuurmans_DatadrivenDistributionallyRobust_2021}.
-Furthermore, one would investigate how the misestimation at this level would translate into possible system-theoretic guarantees of the closed loop.
+\paragraph{Observers and parameter estimation} In the case where observations are made from continuous data (state or output measurements), with or without additive noise, an important question is how to determine the most likely mode to explain such an observation \cite{schuurmans_DatadrivenDistributionallyRobust_2021}.
+This is particularly challenging in the case of nonlinear dynamics and additive measurement noise.
+Furthermore, it would be interesting to investigate how the misestimation at this level would translate into possible system-theoretic guarantees of the closed loop.

 \paragraph{Time-varying distributions} we have considered static Markov chains to govern the stochastic processes.
 However, in real driving scenarios, the underlying distributions would likely be time-varying.
 In this case, the derived ambiguity bounds are no longer valid.
 However, empirical bounds based on cross-validation or bootstrapping could be considered, in order to obtain online estimates of the uncertainty, which could track relatively slow-varying distributions.
 A trade-off would then likely arise between the time window/forgetting factor in the learning scheme and the expected rate of change of the distributions.
 If the distribution is rapidly changing, the time window in which the observations are valid is expected to be short, which will likely lead to rather large uncertainty bounds in steady state.
 By contrast, for a slowly changing distribution, a long window of observations can be gathered, and therefore, the estimates are expected to converge to a closer estimate of the true distribution.